memphis-cs/demo-project-github-workflow/README.md

 ## Performing Development Tasks for an Iteration

+Follow the following steps for each task you perform during an iteration.

 ### Step 1: Create an Issue for Your Task

 - When you start a task, create an issue for the task.